Why Would You Need an Agriculture Attorney?

 “My favorite time [to be contacted] is before there is a problem,” Rincker says.
 “I like to be involved from the onset to ascertain if this is the right business model, what can be tweaked or shored up, and what are the contractual obligations that need to be investigated.”

 Besides looking to the past and what can be improved, an agricultural attorney can also help you plan for the future.
 “I can learn about their agricultural operation; I can learn about their business structure; and oftentimes, but not always, family businesses are multi-generational, which has special dynamics within the business and also in respect to estate planning and succession planning issues as farms transition from one generation to the next,” says Rincker.

 These attorneys can also create action plans for when things go wrong and help to protect your hard-earned living and land.
 “A common fear or issue in livestock operations is animal cruelty and animal welfare concerns,” Rincker says.
 “I’ve had clients with alleged animal abuse claims, and it is very helpful to have a plan in place before any of these allegations come about.”

-“When two farmers go into business together and then need a business divorce, I can step in and help with the commercial litigation or landlord-tenant disputes involving a farm,” Rincker says.
+“When two farmers go into business together and then need a business divorce, I can step in and help with the commercial litigation or landlord-tenant disputes involving a farm,” Rincker says of potential legal issues.

-Imagine having a trusted consiglieri to bounce ideas and future plans, examine your day-to-day work, and make you more profitable and protected going forward.
+Imagine having a trusted consiglieri to bounce ideas and future plans, examine your day-to-day work, give legal advice, and make you more profitable and protected going forward.
 That’s what an experienced and reputable agricultural attorney can offer you and your family farm.